 PDPH can assist with laboratory testing through the Public Health Laboratory.
 PDPH must be consulted before clinical specimens are submitted for testing.
-Several private laboratories in the region may also offer this test; please check with your laboratory to see if they offer this lab test.
+Several private laboratories in the region may also offer this test; please check with your laboratory to see if they offer this lab test and follow collection and submission guideline provided by the laboratory.

-- Stool or vomit should be collected during the acute phase of illness (within 48-72 hours of symptom onset), and put into a dry, clean container.
+- Stool should be collected during the acute phase of illness (within 48-72 hours of symptom onset) and put into a vial containing Cary-Blair or Para-Pak media.
 The container must be placed in a leak proof bag.
-Liquid stool obtained during the acute phase of illness will have a higher yield than vomit or semi-formed stool obtained later in the illness. - Each specimen container should be clearly labeled with patient's name, date of collection, date of birth, and name of the facility from which the specimen is obtained.
+Liquid stool obtained during the acute phase of illness will have a higher yield semi-formed stool obtained later in the illness. - Each specimen container should be clearly labeled with patient's name, date of collection, date of birth, and name of the facility from which the specimen is obtained.
 A separate list of names, including date of specimen collection and date of birth, MUST also be provided to ensure PDPH staff is able to fill out lab slips for each specimen submitted. - Specimens can be stored in a working refrigerator (4°C) until ready for pick-up.
 Specimens should not be frozen. - Ideally, specimens from at least 5 individuals should be obtained during outbreaks. - PDPH can assist with specimen transport to the laboratory.